projectdiscovery/naabu/README.md

 The speed can be controlled by changing the value of `rate` flag that represent the number of packets per second.
 Increasing it while processing hosts may lead to increased false-positive rates.
 So it is recommended to keep it to a reasonable amount.

+# IPv4 and IPv6

+Naabu supports both ipv4 and ipv6.
+Both ranges can be piped together as input.
+If IPv6 is used, connectivity must be correctly configured, and the network interface must have an IPv6 address assigned (`inet6`) and a default gateway.
+The option `-ipv6` makes the tool use IPv6 addresses while resolving domain names.

 # Configuration file

 Naabu supports config file as default located at `$HOME/.config/naabu/config.yaml`, It allows you to define any flag in the config file and set default values to include for all scans.